 The harm that a car wreck inflicts can be far-reaching and long-term, especially if there were severe injuries involved.
 When you’re the victim of a car accident, it’s not just your physical health that’s at risk.
 You may also suffer long-term emotional trauma and financial losses.

-Being the victim of another person’s careless actions can feel overwhelming and infuriating, but you can count on the Charlotte personal injury attorneys at DeMayo Law Offices. to assert your rights.
+Being the victim of another person’s careless actions can feel overwhelming and infuriating, but you can count on the Charlotte personal injury attorneys at DeMayo Law Offices, Your North Carolina Law Firm™, to assert your rights.
 We stand up to intimidating insurance companies to ensure that they treat you fairly and award you the maximum settlement available.

-The Charlotte car accident attorneys from DeMayo Law Offices have the dedication and experience to get the results our clients need and deserve.
-To find out more about how we can help you, call us at (877) 529-1222 to schedule a free consultation with one of our Charlotte car accident attorneys.
+The Charlotte auto accident attorneys from DeMayo Law Offices have the dedication and legal experience to get the results our clients need and deserve.
+To find out more about how we can help you, call us at (704) 333-1000 to schedule a free consultation.

 Whether you’re a resident or visitor, you need to know about some laws in North Carolina if you’re the victim of an car accident.

-Statute of limitations: Under North Carolina law, injured individuals have to file a lawsuit within three years from the car accident date.
+Timing is crucial when it comes to filing a claim for personal injury resulting from an auto accident.
+Be aware of the time limits involved in your case to ensure you don't miss out on compensation.
+Under North Carolina law, injured individuals have to file a lawsuit within three years from the car accident date.